 In the past, medical examiners attributed most sleep related deaths to SIDS.
-Now they will often describe infant deaths using a greater variety of terms, such as “sleep related infant deaths,” “accidental suffocation,” or “sudden unexplained infant death” (Network of Infant Toddler Research, 2013).
+Now they will often describe infant deaths using a greater variety of terms, such as “sleep related infant deaths,” “accidental suffocation,” or “sudden unexplained infant death”.

 What do current research findings and theories indicate?

 Research has suggested that SIDS occurs when systems inside the infant’s body cannot overcome challenges in the environment or outside stressors.
 Scientists have found physiological differences in the bodies of SIDS infants, in the areas of brain development and parts of the nervous system that control breathing and heart rate.
-Substances, such as serotonin, in the brains of SIDS infants that carry messages between cells may also be less developed and present in lower quantities than in other babies.
+Substances, such as serotonin, that carry messages between cells may also be less developed and in lower quantities in the brains of SIDS infants.

 Learn more about current SIDS research findings.